Diegojs5/minikube/k8s_elastic_kibana_apm/README.md

 # Setup Example of Elastic stack on Kubernetes

-This example include all the necessary configuration to run Elasticsearch + Kibana + Elastic APM server and a Node.js app on Kubernetes.
+configuration to run Elasticsearch + Kibana + Elastic APM server and a Node.js app on Kubernetes.
-It was tested on Minikube so some configurations might change to run in a Cloud provider but it's expected that these resources will cover the most common cases.

 ## How to run